 Other causes of persistent bladder pressure can include:

-A person with lasting bladder pressure should see a doctor, who can rule out a urinary tract infection and diagnose interstitial cystitis.
+A person with lasting bladder pressure should see a doctor who

 The doctor will likely test a urine sample and examine the pelvic region.
 If the doctor detects no infection, they will often perform a physical exam and ask the person to record: